 The dough will only require a 3-5 minutes cook time per side.

 Keep in mind, yeast is a living organism, so don’t kill it by burning it with hot water or salt.
 I add sugar to my recipe to feed the yeast.
 Why?
 Honestly – I’m in a hurry.
-I understood the whole slow eating movement – I tell parents all the time to try and slow down.
-Realistically- with school aged kids.
-I get it.
-Who has that kinda time.
-It seems impossible to get slow EVERYDAY when you have family expectations.
-So on days you cannot– this little trick will assist the yeast into producing gas quickly.
+Shhhh.

-The yeast will reconstitute in the water, wake up and be hungry.
-The yeast eats- then it quickly begins to digest- thus, creating gas.
-(Yes, I know it’s funny, and trust me when I say the Kids will LOVE this Science lesson on C02) This step actually helps accelerate the dough’s rise faster.
+The yeast will reconstitute in the water, wake up and be really hungry.
+The yeast eats- then it quickly begins to digest its food and yes, creats gas.
+Yes, I know it’s funny, and trust me when I say the kids will LOVE this Science lesson on C02 and so will you !
+This step actually helps accelerate the dough’s rise faster!
+Definitely a win-win.

-Remember the important part bout the days end, is also being with your family so– It’s also okay to use uncooked- prepared store bought pizza dough if you are short on time.
+The important part about the end of the day, is also being with your family so– It’s also okay to use uncooked-prepared store bought pizza dough if you are short on time.
 Many grocers carry great organic uncooked pizza doughs today without tons of preservatives.
-The pizza police wont come for you, I promise.
+The pizza police wont come for you, I promise!

 6 cups all-purpose flour plus more for shaping dough

 1 teaspoon active dry yeast ( rapid rise yeast if you are in a big hurry )

 1-2 cups room temp water, as needed